Troopers searching for missing gold miners off coast of Nome

 Troopers in Nome were called about a search and rescue effort at about 8 p.m.
 Thursday.
 One person made it to shore and two were still missing.

-KNOM radio reports that the vessel, called "The Charlotte" is manned by three Russians who mine in area seasonally.
-Searchers found debris from the vessel along the shore and the vessel itself washed ashore early Friday about 16 miles east of Nome.
+KNOM radio reports that the vessel, called “The Charlotte,” is manned by three Russians who mine in the area seasonally.
+Searchers found debris from the vessel along the shore, and the vessel itself washed ashore early Friday about 16 miles east of Nome.

 Stormy conditions are hampering search efforts for the remaining two men.